 Name it guys

-His days are shorter than all days,
+His days are the shortest of all days,

-All nights are longer than nights.
+All nights are longer than night.

-To fields and meadows
+To the fields and meadows

 Only our month will pass -